 Order and wonder

 Beyond self-actualization, Maslow came to recognize a need for self-transcendence, for finding ultimate meaning outside oneself via a sense of order and a sense of wonder.

 To be sure, Maslow the humanist wasn’t seeking to point people to the God of the Bible.
 And yet we may follow his lead, to a degree, as we search for a capstone to our pyramid of educational goals.

 Most children, it would seem, possess an innate sense of order regarding the world around them.
 At some level, they have an intuitive grasp that it was designed, and that the things in it have function and purpose.
 Even more palpable is their sense of wonder, their awe and delight at the mysteries and beauties of creation.

 Sadly, their years of formal education – to say nothing of their surrounding culture – often succeed in driving these instincts from them by the time they reach adulthood.
 They’re steadily exposed to the counterintuitive idea that the universe is a random accident, and that the more we understand its workings, the less mysterious or meaningful it will appear.

-This is even sadder in light of Scripture, which consistently points to creation – and humanity’s response to it – as evidence of God’s handiwork and glory.
-Indeed, our Creator has wired us with this sense of order and wonder that it might direct us to Him.
-Consequently, we’re spiritually impoverished – as individuals and as a society – when we undermine it and leave it behind in childhood.
+This is even sadder in light of Scripture, which points to creation – and humanity’s response to it – as evidence of God’s handiwork and glory.
+Indeed, our Creator has wired us with this sense of order and wonder that it might direct us to him.
+We’re spiritually impoverished – as individuals and as a society – when we undermine it and leave it behind in childhood.

 A lifelong delight in God